 Coppell in Dallas County, Texas — The American South (West South Central)

 Location.
-32° 57.519′ N, 96° 58.577′ W. Marker is in Coppell, Texas, in Dallas County.
-Marker is on Christi Lane east of South Moore Road, on the right when traveling east.
+32° 57.275′ N, 97° 0.305′ W. Marker is in Coppell, Texas, in Dallas County.
+Marker is at the intersection of South Coppell Road and West Bethel Road, on the right when traveling north on South Coppell Road.
+The marker is at the base of the old windmill and water tower.
 Touch for map.
-Marker is at or near this postal address: 601 Christi Lane, Coppell TX 75019, United States of America.
+Marker is at or near this postal address: 708 S Coppell Road, Coppell TX 75019, United States of America.
 Touch for directions.

 Credits.
-This page was last revised on June 9, 2020.
-It was originally submitted on June 8, 2020, by Larry D. Moore of Del Valle, Texas.
-This page has been viewed 82 times since then and 15 times this year.
-Photos: 1, 2. submitted on June 8, 2020, by Larry D. Moore of Del Valle, Texas.
-3, 4. submitted on June 9, 2020, by Kayla Harper of Dallas, Texas.
+This page was last revised on June 8, 2020.
+It was originally submitted on June 8, 2020, by Kayla Harper of Dallas, Texas.
+This page has been viewed 72 times since then and 12 times this year.
+Photos: 1, 2. submitted on June 8, 2020, by Kayla Harper of Dallas, Texas. • J. Makali Bruton was the editor who published this page.